Good-Morning/Derive/README.md

 One more progam[me] for differentiation.

-A single file - no issues with compilation (i hope).
+A single file - no issues with compilation (I hope).

 'windows.h' - was used to set position of cursor (void locate(int, int) - is not used now).